selecto-elixir/selecto_test/README.md

 # Listable Test Project

-Copied with love from Petal Components library
+Boilerplate copied with love from Petal Components library

+This project uses git checkouts to [listable](https://github.com/seeken/listable) and [listable_components_tailwind](https://github.com/seeken/listable_components_tailwind) which it expects to find sibling to this dir

+Note that Aggregates view does not work right now

+This app provides a liveview

-Projects using listable_components_tailwind should include Tailwind and Alpine.js as is done in this project
+Projects using listable_components_tailwind should include Tailwind and Alpine.js as is done in this project.

+You need to add the push event hook from assets/js/hooks

 ## Get up and running